dumbie/ZuseMe/Readme.md

 If you appreciate this project and want to support me with my projects you can make a donation through https://donation.arnoldvink.com

 ## Changelog
+v3.0.0.0 (25-January-2022)
+- Added scrobbling into ZuseMe so you no longer need the Last.fm client.

 v2.0.0.0 (12-January-2022)
 - Added support for Groove Music and Media Player (Windows 11)